sercankulcu/sercankulcu.github.io/_pages/art-webgl.md

   <a class="art-card" href="/art/webgl/cay-teraslari/">
     <img src="/images/art/webgl/cay-teraslari.png" alt="Rows of tea bushes on terraced hills with mist in the valley at dawn, rendered in 3D" loading="lazy" width="960" height="540">
     <span class="art-title">Tea Terraces</span>
-    <span class="art-meta">Tea terraces in Rize at dawn: thousands of clipped bushes following the contours, mist breathing in the valley and ridge after ridge fading into blue haze as the first sun turns the rows gold · three.js · 48 s loop</span>
+    <span class="art-meta">Tea terraces in Rize at dawn: thousands of clipped bushes following the contours into stream gullies, white farmhouses on the far slope, an old alder framing the view, mist breathing in the valley and ridge after ridge fading into blue haze as the first sun turns the rows gold · three.js · 48 s loop</span>
   </a>

   <a class="art-card" href="/art/webgl/findik-serme/">